HaolinZhong/Microservice-Backend-Beer-Store/README.md

-- List of ports of all containers:
+- Ports of all containers:

   | Service Name       | Port                                                         |
   | ------------------ | ------------------------------------------------------------ |